heisenware/react-advanced-state-hook/README.md

 2. Set up a simple React project (using Vite, Next.js, or `create-react-app`).

-3. Inside your test project's src folder, copy the `useAdvancedState.js` file (or `src/index.js`) from this library.
+3. Inside your test project's src folder, copy the `src/index.js` (from this library) to `useAdvancedState.js`.

 4. Copy the `example/App.js` and `example/index.js` files into your test project's src folder (you can overwrite the existing `App.js` and `index.js`).